wp-plugins/zedity/readme.txt

 The best editor to create posts and pages very easily, quickly and with unprecedented possibilities and flexibility!

 == Description ==
 Zedity is an innovative content Editor to create posts or pages very easily and quickly!
-With no technical skill required, everyone can design any desired content with total flexibility and unprecedented possibilities, as easily as if you're doing it on a piece of paper!
+With no technical skill required, everyone can design any desired content with total flexibility and unprecedented possibilities, as easily as if it's done on a piece of paper!

 Multi-language: Zedity is currently available also in **French**, **German**, **Greek**, **Italian** and [More languages](http://zedity.com/translate/) coming soon...